Updated on January 4th, 2025 Posted In: Garden Trends & Design

 Add sculpture and furniture for a year-round view

-Amanda’s garden from the kitchen – it’s on view all year round, but the purple bench is a good focal point.
+Amanda’s backyard from the kitchen – it’s on view all year round, but the purple bench is a good focal point.
+The whole of her outside space is like a work of art.

 Choose every element carefully in a small garden